Brake Line Replacement Cost

 They’re made of metal (stainless steel or copper), apart from a small flexible section right at the end.
 This bit is typically made of pressure-resistant rubber or braided stainless steel.

-You can still refer to the system as having four brake lines – one to each wheel.
+You can still refer to the system as having four brake lines – one to each individual wheel.

 Which Part Needs Replacing?